 § 4-205.
-Offender review, material and factors considered, psychological evaluations.
+Offender review, material and factors considered.

-- (A) The Board shall use its Decision Guidelines Instrument in connection with a Key Review and, pursuant to its discretion, may consider any other permissible factor it deems relevant in conducting offender reviews. - (B) Reports regarding the offenders conduct, employment and attitude shall be accessible to the Board through the electronic records systems maintained by the Department of Correctional Services.
+- (A) Reviews shall include the circumstances of the offense, the presentence investigation report, the committed offender's previous social history and criminal record, his or her conduct, employment and attitude during commitment, and the reports of such physical and mental examinations as have been made.
+The board shall meet with the committed offender and counsel him or her concerning his or her progress and prospects for future parole. - (A) The Board shall use its Decision Guidelines Instrument in connection with a Key Review and, pursuant to its discretion, may consider any other permissible factor it deems relevant in conducting offender reviews. - (B) Reports regarding the offenders conduct, employment and attitude shall be accessible to the Board through the electronic records systems maintained by the Department of Correctional Services.
 These reports shall be kept current for each offender who is scheduled for review and has not waived his or her appearance. - (C) A copy of all psychological evaluations performed shall be forwarded to the Board of Parole.
 In the case of offenders serving sentences for first degree murder, second degree murder, or manslaughter convictions, the Board shall request a psychological evaluation of the offender from the Nebraska Department of Correctional Services Mental Health team.
-Additionally, the Board may shall request a psychological evaluation from the Department of Correctional Services Mental Health team in the following cases: the risk assessment indicates a level of criminally diverse and the offender is serving a sentence for a violent offense; the offender has a history of violent behavior in the institution; or the Board otherwise determines that a psychological evaluation will assist it in making a parole decision in order to assess the risk the offender poses to the public the offender is serving a sentence for a violent offense.
+Additionally, the Board may request a psychological evaluation from the Department of Correctional Services Mental Health team in the following cases: the risk assessment indicates a level of criminally diverse and the offender is serving a sentence for a violent offense; the offender has a history of violent behavior in the institution; or the offender is serving a sentence for a violent offense.
 Psychological evaluations shall be requested and performed within 3 months of a Key review before scheduling the offender for a parole hearing.

-History: Adopted September 22, 2016 Amendment deferred January 16, 2018 Amended January 30, 2018 Amended October 23, 2018
+Amendment deferred January 16, 2018 Amendment Adopted January 30, 2018

-§ 4-206.
+§ 4 - 206.
 Offenders Scheduled for Execution.

 - (A) Offenders sentenced to death for conviction of First Degree Murder who have an execution date set shall be afforded an interview with the Board of Parole prior to the execution date if an interview is requested by the Board of Pardons, the offender, or the offender's legal counsel. - (B) The interview will be held at a separate time from scheduled Offender Board Reviews or Parole Hearings.
 Questions may be provided by the Board of Pardons, the offender's legal counsel, and the members of the Board of Parole.
 Questions may include, but are not limited to, the following: - 1.
 Societal and economic background of the offender; - 2.
 Educational attainments of the offender subsequent to incarceration; - 3.
 Psychological information and profile of the offender; - 4.
 The offender's behavior and conduct while incarcerated; - 5.
 The offender's rehabilitative efforts since incarceration; - 6.
 The offender's ability to contribute meaningfully to society; - 7.
-Individuals who have had an effect on the offender since incarceration and how these individuals have influenced the offender; - 8.
+Individuals who have had an effect on the offender since incarceration and how these individuals have influenced the offender: - 8.
 The offender's attitude and feelings about the crime for which he or she has been sentenced. - (C) The Board of Pardons and the offender's legal counsel will be notified of the interview and the offender's legal counsel may be present at the interview.
 The interview will be video recorded.
 The video recording will be made available to the Board of Pardons and the offender's legal counsel. - (D) The offender may waive participation in the interview. - (E) The Board of Parole may make a recommendation for commutation or may remain silent on the issue of commutation.